-MycoTOX Profile (Mold Exposure)
+MycoTOX Profile (Mold Exposure)Urine

 Mycotoxins are some of the most prevalent toxins in the environment.
 Mycotoxins are metabolites produced by fungi like mold, which can infest buildings, vehicles, and foodstuffs.
 A majority of mycotoxin exposures are through food ingestion or airborne exposure.
 In the European Union, 20% of all grains harvested have been found to be contaminated with mycotoxins.
 Unfortunately, mycotoxins are resistant to heat and many processing procedures.
 Fungi are able to grow on almost any surface, especially if the environment is warm and wet.
 Inner wall materials of buildings, wall paper, fiber glass insulation, ceiling tiles, and gypsum support are all good surfaces for fungi to colonize.
 These fungi then release mycotoxins into the environment causing symptoms of many different chronic diseases.
 Diseases and symptoms linked to mycotoxin exposure include fever, pneumonia-like symptoms, heart disease, rheumatic disease, asthma, sinusitis, cancer, memory loss, vision loss, chronic fatigue, skin rashes, depression, ADHD, anxiety, and liver damage.

 If you or a patient has done a MycoTOX Profile and the results show moderate to high levels of mycotoxins there are things you can do to help the body eliminate the toxins and prevent future exposures.